chattylabs/versioning/README.md

 ```bash
 gradle releaseVersion // This will store a new tag on your remote repository as of <tagPrefix><version>
 ```
-**We recommend strongly to only run this through a continuous integration server like Circleci, Travis, Bitrise, etc...**
+**We recommend strongly to only run this through a continuous integration server like CircleCi, Travis, Bitrise, etc...**

-## Warning Notes
+## Important Notes

 You must **create an initial version tag in your repository** with the `tagPrefix` and the `current version` of the project.
 Otherwise the build will throw an Exception.